Ray Charles: 1945–1952: Florida, Los Angeles, and Seattle

 With Charles on piano, McKee on guitar, and Milton Garred on bass, The McSon Trio (named for McKee and Robinson) started playing the 1–5 A.M. shift at the Rocking Chair.
 Publicity photos of this trio are some of the earliest known photographs of Charles.
 In April 1949, he and his band recorded "Confession Blues", which became his first national hit, soaring to the second spot on the Billboard R&B chart.
 While still working at the Rocking Chair, Charles also arranged songs for other artists, including Cole Porter's "Ghost of a Chance" and Dizzy Gillespie's "Emanon".
 After the success of his first two singles, Charles moved to Los Angeles in 1950 and spent the next few years touring with the blues musician Lowell Fulson as Fulson's musical director.

-In 1950, Charles' performance in a Miami hotel impressed Henry Stone, who went on to record a Ray Charles Rockin' record, which did not achieve popularity.
+In 1950, Charles's performance in a Miami hotel impressed record executive and producer Henry Stone, who went on to record a Ray Charles Rockin' record, which did not achieve popularity.
 During his stay in Miami, Charles was required to stay in the segregated but thriving black community of Overtown.
 Stone later helped Jerry Wexler find Charles in St. Petersburg.

 After signing with Swing Time Records, Charles recorded two more R&B hits under the name Ray Charles: "Baby, Let Me Hold Your Hand" (1951), which reached No. 5, and "Kissa Me Baby" (1952), which reached No. 8.
-Swing Time folded the following year, and Ahmet Ertegun signed Charles to Atlantic.
+Swing Time folded the following year, and Ahmet Ertegun, founder of Atlantic, signed Charles.

 In addition to being a musician, Charles was also a record producer, producing Guitar Slim's No. 1 hit, "The Things That I Used to Do".